 Chicken is a classic main meat, and finding the right sides to pair alongside, may be a challenge for some.
 That's totally okay!
 But worry no more.
-Here you can find loads of side ideas to serve with chicken.
+Here you can find loads of side ideas that Oma shared with me to serve with chicken.

 As you scroll through these side dishes, you're guaranteed to find one that's to your liking.
 Veggies, potatoes, you name it, you'll find them here!
 Some sides may be more German than others.
 However, they're all too lecker not to mention.

 Oma's oven-fried chicken above is tender and seasoned to perfection!

 Chicken is a great option for a main dish.
 If you're hunting for something versatile and easy to whip up, chicken should be your go-to.
 There are so many ways to cook, roast, and fry chicken, so that you can never get tired of it!
 There's always something new to try.

 That's what makes it so great for family dinners, cozy weeknight snacks, and barbecue season.